ReadyMouse/crypto4cfos/module-2-blockchain/01-main-article.md

 The network creates a mathematical puzzle that's extremely difficult to solve but easy to verify.
 This puzzle involves finding a number (called a nonce) that, when combined with the block's data and run through a cryptographic hash function, produces a result that meets certain criteria.
 The criteria are designed to make the puzzle so difficult that it takes significant computational power to solve.

 Miners around the world compete to solve this puzzle first.
 They run their computers at full capacity, trying different nonces until one of them finds the solution.
-The first miner to solve the puzzle gets to create the new block, add it to the blockchain, and receive a reward in the form of newly created Bitcoin plus any transaction fees.
+The first miner to solve the puzzle gets to create the new block, add it to the blockchain, and receive a reward in the form of !! newly created Bitcoin !! plus any transaction fees.

 This system serves several important purposes.
 First, it creates new Bitcoin in a controlled, predictable way.
 Second, it secures the network by making it extremely expensive to attack.
-To successfully attack the Bitcoin network, an attacker would need to control more than 50% of the total mining power—a feat that would require billions of dollars worth of specialized hardware.
+To successfully attack the Bitcoin network, an attacker would need to control more than 51% of the total mining power.
+This feat that would require billions of dollars worth of specialized hardware.

+!!
+But wait: Aren't they just mining new Bitcoin every 10 minutes?
+That sounds like a serious hyperinflation risk!
+Yes and no. Each transcation also adds a gas fee, a processing fee, if you will.
+This is paid by the sender in the transcation and the gas fee is literaly burned, destroyed, exists no more.
+The gas fee destruction mitigates the hyperinflation risk, but the potential for some inflation does exist.

 However, Proof of Work has significant drawbacks, particularly its environmental impact.
 The computational power required for mining consumes enormous amounts of electricity, leading to concerns about sustainability.
 This has led to the development of alternative consensus mechanisms.